Near-Optimal Dynamic Asset Allocation in Financial Markets with Trading Constraints: Numerical Illustration

 such that ${\mathcal{R}_t^1}^{-1}={\mathcal{R}_t^2}^{-1}-1$ defines the proxy for transformed RRA, for all $t\in\left[0,T\right]$.\footnote{In accordance with Theorem \ref{thm2}, we use $Y_0^{-1}B_t^{-1}Y_t=Z_t^{\widehat{\nu}}$.
 Additionally, $Y_t^{\mathrm{opt}}$ embeds $\{\widehat{\lambda}_{2,s}^{\mathrm{opt}}\}_{s\in\left[0,t\right]}$.} \end{corollary} \begin{proof} The statements and associated proof rise effortlessly from Proposition \ref{prop3}. \end{proof}

-Corollary \ref{col1} carries the expressions that institute the optimality conditions in step with Proposition \ref{prop3} for a dual CRRA agent \eqref{eq:dualCRRA}.
-Note that closed-form expressions for the optimal portfolio $x_t^{\mathrm{opt}}$ and the market fair value of wealth $X_t^{\mathrm{opt}}$ are hereupon readily obtainable.
+Corollary \ref{col1} carries the expressions that establish the optimality conditions in line with Proposition \ref{prop3} for a dual CRRA agent \eqref{eq:dualCRRA}.
+Note that closed-form expressions for the optimal portfolio $x_t^{\mathrm{opt}}$ and the market fair value of wealth $X_t^{\mathrm{opt}}$ are readily obtainable, as a result.
 The previous corollary chiefly discloses the analytical burden that may arise with regard to a recuperation of the optimal shadow prices of non-traded risk.
-Let us actualize this mathematical distress by inspecting the next expression
+Let us actualise this mathematical distress by inspecting the next expression